Samuel Sidney: Life

-Sidney's output on the subject of Australia was probably occasioned by his brother John's experiences there from around 1838 to 1843.
+Sidney never visited Australia himself.
+His output on the subject of Australia was probably occasioned by his brother John's experiences there from around 1838 to 1843.
 The brothers' Australian Hand-Book sold around 7,000 copies.
 Sidney's 1852 book The Three Colonies of Australia sold 5,000 copies in its first year, and also had German and American editions.
 These were very good sales for the time.
 In addition to books, Sidney edited and published Sidney's Emigrants Journal and later the monthly Sidney's Emigrant's Journal and Traveller's Magazine.

 Sidney's Three Colonies of Australia is praised for impressive documentation and for "finely pointed and graceful" writing.